-If you wrangle a handful of devices and need extra security software1, Norton Security Premium from Symantec will help.
+If you wrangle a handful of devices and need extra security software, Norton Security Premium from Symantec can help.
+Not everyone needs to pay for security software, read Staying safe online is about more than buying security to learn more.

 There are different versions of the software depending on the devices you use and the licences you buy.